1

 Why This Actually Works (Not Wishful Thinking)

-This model is proven and cheap for three reasons:
+This model is proven and cheap for two reasons:

 1. It’s Already a Multi-Trillion-Dollar Reality

 Open-source and platform models aren’t theoretical.
-They’re a multi-trillion-dollar economic reality.
+They’re a multi-trillion-dollar economic reality138.

 WordPress, Linux, Android, Chrome all built this way.
 Combined value: trillions.
 Combined cost to build cores: billions.